-The Swiss watchmaker has recently introduced a scaled-down version of its Malton Coussin family of cushion-shaped watches.
-Re-designed in smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
+The Swiss watchmaker has recently introduced a scaled-down version of its cushion-shaped Malton Coussin family.
+Re-designed in a smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
 M022.12.39.12) is even more laconic, compact, and features an attractive design for a piece that costs less than €600.

 Like many timekeepers in this price range, the watch is animated by a quartz movement.
 The caliber Ronda 708 that powers the watch is a close relative of the caliber Ronda 705 and is therefore reliable and relatively easy to repair.
 However, the mechanism features an additional moon phase module with a large central disk that allows for making timekeepers almost as beautiful as this Arnold & Son HM Perpetual Moon at literally just a fraction of the price.

 Of course, the guilloche-style pattern on the chapter ring looks simply stamped and the hands, as well the three Arabic numerals, are probably not heat-blued, but anodized for the sake of cost-cutting.
 However, while not offering much in terms of high watchmaking, the wristwatch does the job: it looks great and delivers on its promises.

-The latter, by the way of speaking, really looks terrific (well, it at least looks terrific at this promotional photos) with its pair of diamond-shaped skeletonized hands, guilloche-like stamped dial and a great white-and-blue color scheme that makes the device look especially imposing.
+The latter, by the way of speaking, looks terrific (well, it at least looks terrific at this promotional photos) with its pair of diamond-shaped skeletonized hands, guilloche-like stamped dial and a great white-and-blue color scheme that makes the device look especially imposing.
 Even the stock moon disk seems to have been modified to better match the chosen colors.

 Surprisingly, even the railway-style minute track looks home here nicely separating the dial from the bezel.

 Perhaps, the only thing that makes me raise an eyebrow here is the relative size of “MARVIN” logo to other elements of dial layout.
 I mean, is it some sort of compensation for the brand’s virtual obscurity?